panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 ---
-title: "How to Use Vue v-model with Form Inputs"
+title: "How to Use v-model with Form Inputs in Vue"
-description: "How to access form inputs values using Vue's v-model."
+description: "v-model binds form input fields for accessing and setting data to forms."
 published: "2023-03-11"
 modified: "2023-03-11"
-thumbnail: "./images/v-model-form-input-cover-2.png"
+thumbnail: "./images/v-model-form-input-cover-3.png"
 slug: vue-v-model-form-inputs
 tags: ['vue', 'v-model', 'input', 'form', 'reactivity']
 recommended: ['vue-next-tick', 'ref-in-vue']